 Category 2: Value of conversations with faculty.
 The value of conversations with faculty was a general category.
 First-year CEDS discussed conversations such as professors checking in on their progress and expressing pride in their work.
 One student stated, “Talking with a professor who has been successful and is similar to me has validated me in many ways.”
 Second-year and third-year CEDS focused on encouragement from faculty in terms of honing research interests and consulting with faculty about students, as exhibited in this statement:

-… a professor told me that my paper could be a manuscript and I didn’t view it like that.
+A professor told me that my paper could be a manuscript and I didn’t view it like that.
 I didn’t understand what that meant (to write a manuscript) until the professor said that and I’m like, really?
-And I didn’t really have the self-efficacy to believe that until he started working with me and I realized that accuracy of his statement.
+And I didn’t really have the self-efficacy to believe that until he started working with me and I realized the accuracy of his statement.
 Because I didn’t believe that of all the people out there making contributions (to the scholarly body of research) that I could actually be one of those people making contributions.
 It is due to the mentorship and support and somebody highlighting the opportunity.

 Domain VIII: Perceived as Counselor Educator by Faculty

 The domain of being perceived as counselor educator by faculty crossed all three CEDS cohorts and reflected the professors’ belief and vision of students as future counselor educators.
 The perceived belief of the faculty members was then reflected in the self-confidence of the CEDS.
-Students across cohorts gave examples of professors believing in their research, asking for recommendations, and being addressed by professors as a counselor educator.
+Students across cohorts gave examples of professors believing in their research, asking for recommendations, and being addressed by professors as counselor educators.
 One student said, “The professors seeing me as an educator helps me see myself that way.”
 In addition, one CEDS identified a defining moment while networking at a conference when a professor from an outside university asked for an opinion regarding which textbook to use.
 The professor’s request validated the student’s identity as a counselor educator and gave the perception of being accepted in the field.
 Being perceived as a counselor educator by faculty emerged as a domin through data analysis and was not part of the original domain start list (see Table 1).

 Previous research supports three primary counselor educator roles (teaching and supervision, research, and service; Calley & Hawley, 2008; Carlson et al., 2006).
 The teaching domain (subcategories: teaching experience, contributing factors, and critical interactions with students) and the supervision domain (subcategories: development of counselors and how it impacted counselor identity) generated the most data from our CEDS participants.
 Thus, teaching and supervision may serve as distinguishing factors of the transition from counseling practitioner to counselor educator.
-The perspective that the counselor educator researcher role develops during the beginning of this preparation program, and conducting and developing research interests are established through participation on research teams and presenting research results was consistent with previous findings (e.g., Calley & Hawley, 2008; Carlson et al., 2006).
+The perspective that the counselor educators’ researcher role develops during the beginning of this preparation program, and conducting and developing research interests are established through participation on research teams and presenting research results was consistent with previous findings (e.g., Calley & Hawley, 2008; Carlson et al., 2006).
 However, the responsibility and application of conducting research is important to emphasize throughout a doctoral program to enhance professional identity development.
 The role of service in counselor education (e.g., Calley & Hawley, 2008) was not supported in our data.
 The CEDS in our investigation may not have been aware of the opportunities to provide service to the counseling profession, or they may not view service as a priority.
 Therefore, the counselor educator role of service may be an area of growth for some doctoral programs to expand opportunities for CEDS to provide service in the field.

-In addition, our findings support that the development of CEDS professional identity as counselor educators is intimately linked to the students’ doctoral preparation program which was consistent with previous findings (e.g., Carlson, et al.,1997).
+In addition, our findings support the premise that the development of CEDS professional identity as counselor educators is intimately linked to the students’ doctoral preparation program which was consistent with previous findings (e.g., Carlson, et al.,1997).
 Built within the participants’ program were opportunities for CEDS to take on the roles of counselor educator, including teaching, research, supervision, and participation in the greater community of counselor educators through conference participation.
 What is noticeably absent from our results is the lack of influence that the curriculum (e.g., attending class meetings, reading, writing papers, listening to lectures) played in the professional identity development of the CEDS.
-Though each participant was enrolled as a fulltime CEDS through the duration of their education, the influence of “learning by doing” seemed to develop the identity of each participant more than traditional didactic learning methods.
+Although each participant was enrolled as a fulltime CEDS through the duration of their education, the influence of “learning by doing” seemed to develop the identity of each participant more than traditional didactic learning methods.
 Thus, it is important for counselor education doctoral programs to consider practical experiences for their students (e.g., opportunities’ for teaching, research and supervision).

 As this investigation was our first time conducting qualitative research, specifically CQR, we reflected on lessons learned through this process.
 Three overarching lessons emerged: (a) coding qualitative data using CQR methodology is a lengthy process that requires significant and honest discussion, (b) the consensual aspect of CQR seemed to balance personal bias, and (c) applying a new research methodology while concurrently learning the process of the methodology presents many challenges.
-While the focus groups were an expedient method of collecting the data, we found coding the data required a significant amount of time to ensure the data was represented in the codes.
+While the focus groups were an expedient method of collecting the data, we found coding the data required a significant amount of time to ensure the data were represented in the codes.
 Correct categorization of the data was somewhat remedied by dividing up the second-year and third-year CEDS data; however, each smaller team continued spending significant time with their respective data.
-Additionally, balancing the thoughts and opinions of seven of us was challenging; however, the guidelines for CQR methodology delineating that consensus must be reached in coding the data (Hill et al., 2005), though a lengthy process, it appeared to balance bias allowing the data to speak for itself in producing new domains.
+Additionally, balancing the thoughts and opinions of seven of us was challenging; however, the guidelines for CQR methodology delineated that consensus must be reached in coding the data (Hill et al., 2005).
+Although a lengthy process, it appeared to balance bias allowing the data to speak for itself in producing new domains.
 Finally, we served as both researchers and participants, which we recognize as a limitation.
 However, the active learning process of conceptualizing and applying CQR simultaneously while serving as participants provided us an opportunity to develop our own professional identity as counselor educators, specifically in the area of research.

 Limitations and Implications for Future Research